wso2/docs-mi/en/docs/reference/connectors/bigquery-connector/bigquery-connector-configuration.md

 To work with the BigQuery connector, you need to have a Google Cloud Platform account.
 If you do not have a Google Cloud Platform account, go to [console.cloud.google.com](https://console.cloud.google.com/freetrial), and create a Google Cloud Platform trial account.

 BigQuery uses the OAuth 2.0 protocol for authorization.
 All requests to the BigQuery REST API will be authorized against a registered user.
 Developers can generate user credentials from the Google Cloud Platform using two different mechanisms.
-See the following sections for detail.
+See the following sections for details.

 ### Obtain user credentials